mgmartinezl/Data-Science-in-AWS/README.md

 ![Quicksight](./Images/ML.png)

+**Use cases** in which ML is applied include some of the following:
+* _Anomaly detection:_ to identify observations that do not comply with a expected pattern.
+* _Fraud detection:_ to identify potential fraudulent actions in industries such as banking or retail.
+* _Customer churn:_ to predict when customers are prone to leave a business and engage them through a specific marketing mix.
+* _Content personalization:_ where most of the product recommenders fit.

 ML or predictive analytics on top of AWS can be performed through different alternatives, depending on if teams look for predefined interfaces to deploy deep learning models or if they want to built machine learning models from scratch in a platform or application service.

 #### 1.4.1.
 Frameworks and interfaces